UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: Introduction

 \section{Introduction}

-Mathematical Expression Recognition (MER), a key task in document analysis, aims to convert image-based mathematical expressions into corresponding markup languages such as LaTeX or Markdown.
-MER is important in applications such as scientific document extraction, where a robust MER model helps maintain document logical coherence.
-Unlike typical Optical Character Recognition (OCR) tasks, MER requires a more sophisticated understanding of complex structures, including superscripts, subscripts, and various special symbols.
+Mathematical Expression Recognition (MER) is a critical task in document analysis, aiming to convert image-based mathematical expressions into corresponding markup languages such as LaTeX or Markdown.
+MER is essential in applications like scientific document extraction, where a robust MER model helps maintain the logical coherence of documents.
+Unlike typical Optical Character Recognition (OCR) tasks, MER requires a deeper understanding of complex structures, including superscripts, subscripts, and various special symbols.

-Existing research has primarily focused on enhancing recognition accuracy for relatively simple rendered expressions~\cite{deng2017image} and handwritten data~\cite{mahdavi2019icdar,le2019pattern,wu2020handwritten,zhao2021handwritten} through a series of MER algorithms.
-Some researchers have begun to optimize MER algorithms by scaling up the training data and integrating them with transformer~\cite{vaswani2017attention} models, ensuring their applicability in diverse scenarios~\cite{kim2022ocr,pix2tex2022,blecher2023nougat,texify2023}.
-Other researchers have attempted to directly employ Large Vision-Language Models (LVLMs) for document content extraction, including MER~\cite{wei2023vary, blecher2023nougat}.
-However, existing MER benchmarks~\cite{deng2017image,mahdavi2019icdar} primarily focus on simple printed expressions or handwritten image recognition.
-Therefore, these models tend to struggle with diverse real-world expressions, such as lengthy equations and noisy scanned document screenshots.
+Existing research has primarily focused on enhancing the recognition accuracy of relatively simple rendered expressions~\cite{deng2017image} and handwritten data~\cite{mahdavi2019icdar,le2019pattern,wu2020handwritten,zhao2021handwritten} through a series of MER algorithms.
+Some researchers have begun to optimize MER algorithms by scaling up the training data and integrating them with transformer models~\cite{vaswani2017attention}, ensuring their applicability in diverse scenarios~\cite{kim2022ocr,pix2tex2022,blecher2023nougat,texify2023}.
+Other researchers have attempted to directly employ Large Vision-Language Models (LVLMs) for document content extraction, including MER~\cite{wei2023vary,blecher2023nougat}.
+However, existing MER benchmarks~\cite{deng2017image,mahdavi2019icdar} primarily focus on simple printed or handwritten expressions.
+Consequently, these models often struggle with diverse real-world expressions, such as lengthy equations and noisy scanned document screenshots.